 People think I am brave, but I never wanted to sail across it alone.

 In fact, I am afraid to go alone.
 I am afraid of a lot of things.
 Like elevators, lightning, and the sound of my own voice.
 I am afraid of falling overboard.
 I am afraid of growing old.
-I am afraid of my thoughts.
+I am afraid of my thought own thoughts.
 I am afraid of the ghost of yesterday.
 I am afraid of sitting still for too long.
 I am afraid of dying alone.
 I am afraid to wake up one day just a dreamer with a dream that wilted beneath the firestorm of fear.
 A dreamer tethered to a cloud that dissipated into sinking air.

 My dream of setting sail always dripped with the hot nectar of romance.
 It involved me and some handsome fella who could take care of all of the electrical and mechanical shit, while I made the sails dance in the wind.
 I have been so obsessed with this idea that seven years ago I broke up with a live-in lover because he had no interest in sailing.
 Since then, I have had a string of boyfriends who sail, from 3D gun-slinging Republicans, to pirates who stole my jewels, to gypsies who floated in a hazy shade of reality.
 For my love of sailing and the pursuit of a sailing companion, I was able to ignore the obvious signs of incompatibility and even willing to bend myself into impossible shapes to keep that toxic flame burning.